b-harvest/Canto/x/liquidstaking/spec/03_state_transition.md

 **Triggering Condition**
 The state transition is triggered when all of the following conditions are satisfied:

-- EndBlock & Epoch
+- at the endblock of an epoch
-- `UnpairingForUnstakingChunkInfo` must exists
+- `UnpairingForUnstakingChunkInfo` exists

 **Operations**